 Anne has a long and proud association with Riverley Primary School.
 She was appointed Head in April 2013 after working there as a teacher and leader for many years.
 Her leadership experience includes key curriculum and inclusion priorities across all primary key stages.
 Leading in diverse, inner-city schools was always Anne’s ambition and she has devised innovative approaches to working with hard to reach communities.
 As a music graduate, she is always looking to promote the arts in education and was proud that Riverley hosted the first Griffin Arts Festival (GAF) in July 2014.

 Gemma began teaching in 2009 and joined the leadership team at Riverley as an Assistant head in 2013.
-Gemma was then appointed to Deputy Head and further to Head in 2017.
+Gemma was then appointed to Deputy Head and further to Head in 2017, and is now Executive Head of Riverley and Willow Brook.
 Gemma has a keen interest in teaching and learning and has a Masters in Education.
 She believes that schools should inspire learning in children whilst educating them to grow into independent, confident and accomplished young people.
 Through her leadership, Gemma is committed to the coaching and professional development of her colleagues paving the way for further progress in the field of education.

-Julia Taylor has been employed in the media for over 20 years where she has worked with photography professionals and magazine editors.
-Her honours degree in Communication and Cultural studies with Public Media has helped in assisting Willow Brook and Riverley advertise and promote themselves within local magazines, newspapers and websites.
+Julie Taylor has been employed media for over 20 years where she has worked with photography professionals and magazine editors.
+Her degree in Communication and Cultural studies with Public Media has helped in assisting Willow Brook and Riverley advertise and promote themselves within local magazines, newspapers and websites.
 Having a son at Willow Brook prompted her to co-found the Friends of Willow Brook PTA which has now been running successfully for 4 years.
-The Friends of Willow Brook bring together children, parents and the local community in fun and engaging events such as the summer fairs and winter discos and help community cohesion as well as raising funds for the school.
 She has also trained in alternative health therapies and has volunteered for ‘Groundwork’ the green spaces charity.
-Her interest in helping the school become great for all children in the diverse community of Leyton lead her to become a Governor.
+Her interest in helping the school become great for all children in the diverse community of Leyton led her to become a Governor.

 Margaret is a retired teacher who taught at and was a member of the Senior Leadership Team of Church Mead Infant School and was working at the school when it was rebuilt and became Riverley Primary School.
 Having been part of Riverley since it opened, Riverley is very close to her heart and she continues as a Governor to develop the school using her experience, skills and knowledge.
 Margret’s experience ranges from working in Children’s Homes, to teaching in schools, to being a Professional Tutor at the University of East London.
 Her expertise are in Mathematics, where she holds a Masters Degree in Mathematics Education.
 Now retired, Margaret enjoys handcrafting, reading and writing.